mbrodt/sapper-portfolio/src/routes/blog/posts/vue-gif-searcher.md

 ---
-title: 'Building a Gif Searcher with Vue and the Giphy API'
+title: "Building a Gif Searcher with Vue and the Giphy API"
-date: '2018-04-15'
+date: "2018-04-15"
-icon: 'vue.svg'
+tags: ["Programming", "Vue"]
-type: 'blog-post'
+type: "blog-post"
 ---

 Welcome to this tutorial, I'm happy you made it here.
 This will be a tutorial on how to fetch and display gifs with Vue, retrieved from the giphy API.
 We will cover the following parts: